When’s the last time that spice rack was thoroughly cleaned? A week ago? A year ago? Possibly never?

 "When's the last time you took a peek into your spice cabinet?
 You should see 'Hunt Valley, MD' on McCormick labels.
-If you see 'Baltimore, MD,' the spice is at least 25 years old," McCormick posted.
-It's since been shared over 2,000 times.
+If you see 'Baltimore, MD,' your spice is at least 25 years old!"
+McCormick posted.
+It's since been shared over 1,600 times.

 The Maryland-based company, which has been selling spices since 1889, used to manufacture all of its products in Baltimore, where the company was founded.
-But they've since moved their production center to Hunt Valley, Maryland, a suburb of the city.
+But it has since moved its production center to Hunt Valley, Maryland, a suburb of the city.